How I Got Here

 The year was 2017.
 I was a mid-level manager at an advertising agency searching for something.
 In an annual review with my boss I asked “what do I need to work on in order to be promoted?”
 Rather than receiving actionable feedback, I received a shrug and the words “I don’t feel it yet.
 I’ll let you know when I do.”

 I left the office that day and sobbed.
-I was frustrated that there was so little feedback or direction on my performance and seemingly nothing actionable I could do to grow - both my skill set and my position in the company.
+I was frustrated that there was so little feedback and seemingly nothing actionable I could do to grow - both my skill set and my position in the company.

 It was that day I knew I needed a change.
 I wasn’t sure what that change would be but I knew something needed to be different.